MohammadGhaderi0/Don-t-fall/README.md

 2. Give the program execution right via: `chmod +x "./Don't Fall.x86_64"`
 3. Run the game with the following command: `"./Don't Fall.x86_64"`

+### macOs
+1. Download and Unzip the macOS release from the Releases section.
+2. Navigate to the download folder (or wherever you put your app) and add the following:`cd <PATH_TO_THE_GAME>/DontFall.app/Contents/MacOS/`
+3. chmod -R 777 DontFall.app

 ## Assets in the project
 **Balls, Powerbar, Potion, and Island**: [Unity Learn](https://learn.unity.com)     <br>
 **Sound effects**: [Pixabay Sound Effects](https://pixabay.com/sound-effects/)       <br>